cpilipis/Shape_Engine/README.md

 On Windows, you're on your own for compilation.
 I don't know what the deal is on windows, and I won't shame you for installing a Linux virtual machine to compile and run this.

 ##Planned features/stuff I want to do at some point
-* Allow the engine to read stuff from text files to build a level so I don't have to recompile to change levels
+* Add more features to the text leveling system so that the text file can spawn entities, specify player starting position, specify which level to go to next, etc.
+* Oh, and entities don't exist yet, so it would be cool to make a little framework.
+* Write a separate program to make the building of levels easier.
+One will just click and drag to make squares and can then save it, or use little dialogs to automate some stuff (creating the ground faster, putting a square at a nice exact coordinate, etc).
 * Add a leveling system so that the game can go from level to level, or a scrolling system to scroll the screen as the character runs across
 * Network the game so that two players can race eachother across a set of levels to get to the exit
 * Make a program that reads books from [The Library of Babel](libraryofbabel.info) and uses the gibberish to generate a level file, although that's separate from this game base.
+I'll probably just whip up a python script to generate a level file for it and then tell my game to read that file.